-Liz is a senior producer and correspondent at Vox.com where she hosts award-winning series about the presidential election called 2016ish where she has interviewed important figures like Canadian Prime Minister Justin Trudeau.
-Liz had been named Mediaite's 2016 Most Influential in News Media, and has presented a Tedx Talk titled "How to Be a Man: A Woman's Guide."
+Liz is a senior producer and correspondent at Vox.com where she is currently developing tv projects under the Vox entertainment division.
+She is also the host of an award-winning series about the presidential election called 2016ish where she interviewed important figures such as Canadian Prime Minister Justin Trudeau, Michael Moore, Hope Solo and Senator Murphy.
+Liz is amongst Mediaite's 2016 Most Influential in News Media, and presented a TedxTalk, How to Be a Man: A Woman's Guide.
 Prior to Vox, she was a Senior Correspondent at Mic and co-creator of Flip The Script, an award-winning weekly video series confronting social issues.
-In 2015, she was a correspondent for MSNBC's Shift Krystal Clear and was named one of Forbes' 30 Under 30 in Media.
-She has appeared on national and international television programs providing millennial perspective on politics, women's issues, and reproductive rights, including The Today Show, The Daily Show, MSNBC, Fox News, ABC News, Fusion, Al-Jazeera America and BBC World.
+In 2015, she was a correspondent for MSNBC's Krystal Clear and was named one of Forbes' 30 Under 30 in Media.
+She regularly appears on national and international television programs to provide a perspective on politics, gender issues, and reproductive rights, including The Today Show, The Daily Show, MSNBC, Fox News, ABC News, Fusion, Al-Jazeera America and BBC World.
 Liz has also built a following on social media where she engages with news and culture on Snapchat, Facebook, Twitter and Instagram.

 Through her activism and creative approach to journalism, Liz has made it her mission to elevate the voices of those who are often not heard.
-As the creator of many viral campaigns such as #WhyWomenDontReport, #WithoutTheWageGapIWould, and #AllMenCan, Liz is eager to use new media for good.
+As the creator of many viral campaigns such as #WhyWomenDontReport, #WithoutTheWageGapIWould, and #AllMenCan, she is eager to use new media for good.

 Before working as a journalist, Liz was a research assistant and behavioral science consultant at the London School of Economics, from which she holds a master's degree in policy with an emphasis in global gender politics.